Noeline Brown: Theatre and revue

-Television roles
+Television and film

-Brown, however came to national prominence after joining the cast of the pioneering Australian satirical TV sketch comedy series The Mavis Bramston Show (1964 -1968).
+Brown, however came to national prominence after joining the cast of the pioneering Australian satirical TV sketch comedy series The Mavis Bramston Show (1964–1968).
 After a stint in the UK she secured a regular role in the hit TV sitcom My Name's McGooley, What's Yours?, starring alongside Gordon Chater, John Meillon and Judi Farr.

-Throughout the 1970s, Brown enjoyed great popularity in Australia as a co-star of the satirical television and radio series The Naked Vicar Show and appearances the quiz show Blankety Blanks.
+Throughout the 1970s, Brown enjoyed great popularity in Australia as a co-star of the satirical television and radio series The Naked Vicar Show and with regular appearances as a panelist on the quiz show Blankety Blanks.

 She was a regular panelist in the ABC game show Would You Believe?
-(1970–74).
+(1970–1974).
 In 1978 she won a Logie Award for the most popular NSW female personality.